adamrneary/striker/README.md

   Object with functions which call when object was changed.

-  * key - collection name, maped to Striker.namespace
+  * key - collection name, maped to window.app
   * cb  - calls with 2 arguments: entry or model and changed attributes.

 ### striker#getters